Germany: Syrian ex-secret police go on trial for war crimes

 Eyad A., 43, is accused of being part of a police squad that detained protesters and brought them back to Branch 251, where they were then mistreated.

-At least nine torture victims are represented as co-plaintiffs in the case, as allowed under German law, while several more are expected to be called as witnesses.
+At least nine torture victims are represented as co-plaintiffs in the case, as allowed under German law.
+They and several others are expected to be called as witnesses.
 They are supported by the European Center for Constitutional and Human Rights.

 If convicted, Anwar R. could face life imprisonment.
 Eyad A. could be sentenced to up to 15 years in prison if convicted of complicity in crimes against humanity.